STAR WARS ACTION FIGURE GLOSSARY

-Here is a list of jargon and abbreviations used regularly on the website and in the Star Wars action figure collecting community.
-The list is a work-in-progress which will evolve as new toy lines and terminology surface.
+Jargon and abbreviations used on GalacticFigures.com and in the collecting community.
+This list evolves as new lines and terminology surface.

 A